VerneShi/Atlanta_Eviction_Prediction/README.md

 * Provide Feature Importance

 ### Multi-step Recursive Time-Series Forecasting
+1. **Set Cutoff**: the first month you want to predict

+2. Train the model using the latest data before cutoff

-* Use the prediction results for the next month prediction
+3. Use the prediction results for the next month prediction

-* We provide 1st, 3rd, 6th months prediction currently but you can change the parameter
+4. We provide 1st, 3rd, 6th months prediction currently but you can predict whatever months you want by changing the parameter in the rolling_prediction function at [final_prediction.ipynb](./final_prediction.ipynb)

 ## Getting Started